ydb-platform/ydb/ydb/docs/en/core/deploy/orchestrated/concepts.md

 For more information about Helm, see the [documentation](https://helm.sh/ru/docs/).

 A Helm chart installs a controller in the {{ k8s }} cluster.
-It implements the logic required for deploying {{ ydb-name }} components.
+It implements the logic required for deploying {{ ydb-short-name }} components.
 The controller is based on the [Operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) pattern.

 {{ydb-short-name}} consists of two components: